cooperda00/rp-fin-group/src/markdown-services/UKStatePension.md

 * How it is paid in retirement depends on where you are living.
 Find out how this fits in with your future plans.

-Speak with one of our knowledgeable advisers to find out what you will receive at retirement and how to maximise your benefits.
+Speak with one of our knowledgeable advisors to find out what you will receive at retirement and how to maximise your benefits.